-In case you haven’t heard, all construction workers who work at heights must take a Ministry of Labour-approved working at heights training course before the deadline of April 1st, 2017.
+In case you haven’t heard, all construction workers who work at heights must take a Chief Prevention Officer-approved working at heights training course before the deadline of April 1st, 2017.
 The training requirement is for workers on construction projects who use any of the following methods of fall protection: travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
 The requirement allowed a two-year transition period for workers who, prior to April 1 2015, met the fall protection training requirements in subsection 26.2(1) of the Construction Projects Regulation.

 Many are questioning the reasoning for the MOL specifically targeting this industry and this safety hazard – let’s explore it further.